 F1 driver Grosjean escapes after horror crash at Bahrain GP

-Formula One driver Romain Grosjean appears to have escaped without serious injury after his car crashed and burst into flames moments after the start of the Bahrain Grand Prix on Sunday.
+Formula One driver Romain Grosjean appeared to escape with minor burns after his car crashed and burst into flames moments after the start of the Bahrain Grand Prix on Sunday.

 Moments later, Grosjean was shown on television chatting with the race doctor in the medical car.